 Understanding Caregiver Guilt

-That is about 11% of the population, and of those millions, roughly 860,000 assume the role of primary caregiver.
+That is about 12% of the population, and of those millions, roughly 1.2 million assume the role of primary caregiver.

 Carers Australia represents and advocates for the country’s unpaid carers.
 According to their data, the work done by unpaid caregivers is the equivalent of nearly $78 billion in paid services annually.
 To say that carers in Australia carry a heavy load would be an understatement, but to emphasise that truth, here are a few more striking statistics from Carers Australia:

-• One-third of primary carers provide 40+ hours of unpaid care per week
+- 1 out of 3 primary carers provide 40+ hours of unpaid care per week

-• More than half of primary carers deliver care for a minimum of 20 hours per week
+- 49% of primary carers deliver care for at least 20 hours per week

 That final point, in particular, should raise some eyebrows.
 Why might primary caregivers have disabilities of their own at twice the rate of the non-caregiving population?